rodkinal/SimpleIPv6Knockin/README.md

 # SimpleIPv6Knockin
 This is just a simple IPv6 Knocking program.
 Will let you execute commands on a server side based on a source IP combination.
 ####1.1 Installation
 This program just needs Scapy to be executed.
-You can install it from your distro repository or download it from Scapy website.
+You can install it from your distro repository or get it from Scapy website.
 ######1.1.1 Scapy from repository
 ```sh
 sudo apt-get install python-scapy